Patent is NOT pending.

 The decision to classify new inventions under this act is made by “defense agencies” as defined by the President.
 Generally, these agencies include, but are not limited to: Department of Defense, Pentagon, the Army, Navy, Air Force, National Security Agency (NSA), Department of Homeland Security, Department of Energy, and NASA.

 A secrecy order bars the award of a patent, orders that the invention be kept secret, restricts the filing of foreign patents, and specifies procedures to prevent disclosure of ideas contained in the application.
-The only way an inventor can avoid the risk of such imposed secrecy is to forgo patent protection, but only in all the NATO-member countries.

 - Federation of American Scientists